-As one of the most popular religion in Vietnam is Buddhism, there are many pagodas and temples in Vietnam, or Saigon in particular.
-Generally, Vietnamese visit pagoda to wish for luck and peace, as well as showing the respect to the religion.
+As one of the most popular religions in Vietnam is Buddhism, there are many pagodas and temples in Vietnam or Saigon in particular.
+Generally, Vietnamese visit pagoda to wish for luck and peace, as well as showing respect to the religion.

-One of the famous pagodas in Ho Chi Minh city is Jade Emperor Pagoda, or Ngoc Hoang Pagoda.
-This place is also known as Dakao pagoda during French period.
+One of the famous pagodas in Ho Chi Minh city is Jade Emperor Pagoda or Ngoc Hoang Pagoda.
+This place is also known as Dakao pagoda during the French period.

 Jade Emperor Pagoda is located on Mai Thi Luu Street, District 1 with age of more than a century and has been recognized as a national architectural heritage.

 The architecture of the Jade Emperor Pagoda is brightly decorated with Chinese style.
 Once entering, you will be amazed by the impressive three-pointed gate with the water-bending curves of the two dragons in the posture.